gabrielandrade2/Point-to-Span-estimation/README.md

 # Point-to-Span estimation BERT model

-A model used to estimate the start and end of a Named Entity (NE) span based on a Point annotation.
+A model used to estimate the start and end of a Named Entity (NE) span based on a Point annotation, as used in the paper "Is boundary annotation necessary?
+Evaluating boundary-free approaches to improve clinical named entity annotation efficiency".

 This repository contains the codes for generating the training data based on an existing span-annotated dataset, training the estimation model and estimating the NE on a point-annotated